- ⏱ Estimated Time: 25 minutes reading + 20 minutes practice = 45 minutes total

 - X above a string = do not play that string

-- The numbers below = which finger to use (1 = index, 2 = middle, 3 = ring, 4 = pinky)
+- The numbers inside dots = which finger to use (1 = index, 2 = middle, 3 = ring, 4 = pinky)

-4. Your First Chord Diagram — Em
+4. Your First Chord From a Diagram — Em

 - Two dots on the second fret — A string and D string